 How relationships can affect our health, and why public health should consider couple relationships more prominently within their commissioning plans.

 Find out about the impact of our work on our family lives (and vice versa), and why employers should do more to support the relationships of their employees.

 There is a need to increase the availability of relationship support provision in the UK and to embed a focus on reducing parental conflict in local systems and services.
 But as a new policy area, local areas need support on where to start.
 A range of tools and guides exist to help.

 Interactive guide and practical planning tool for local areas using the best available research and practice evidence on how to reduce the impact of parental conflict on children.

 Prototype tool to help commissioners and front-line practitioners to better understand multiple disadvantage including parental conflict, and what action can be taken.

 Use this self-assessment tool to measure progress in delivering a system-wide approach to reducing the impact of conflict between parents on their children.

 Read about Rochdale's experience using the new Planning Tool to reflect on what they have achieved and are planning for the future.

 While there is strong evidence that parental conflicts impacts child outcomes, the evidence about interventions and what works is still at an early stage.
 The majority of interventions with robust evidence come from outside the UK and many have not yet collected evidence on how they improve child (rather than parent or couple) outcomes.
 However, a growing number of interventions have either been shown to work or are building their evidence-base.

-Evidence-based information about the nine 'face-to-face' interventions that DWP have selected to be trialled in the UK as part of the Reducing Parental Conflict Programme.
+Evidence-based information about the eight 'face-to-face' interventions that DWP has selected to be trialled in the UK as part of the Reducing Parental Conflict Programme.